mtgjson/mtgjson-website/docs/files/vintage-cards/README.md

 }
 ---

-# VintagePrintings
+# VintageCards

-All printings, restricted to sets legal in Vintage.
+All cards, restricted to sets legal in Vintage.

 > Data type: `anonymous object(string: object)`